-Sarah Farris is a Licensed Clinical Professional Counselor and is certified as a Specialist in Fitness nutrition through ISSA.
-She began studying Psychology in 2000 as an undergraduate at Roanoke College, then earned a Master’s Degree in Bicultural and Bilingual Studies at the University of Texas at San Antonio.
-She pursued a career in Psychiatric research at the UT Health Science Center, exploring impulsive behaviors and severe mental illness among adolescent psychiatric inpatients.
-While working in the university and hospital setting, she received an additional Master’s Degree in Community Counseling to follow her interests in clinical work.
+Sarah Farris is a Licensed Clinical Professional Counselor and is certified as a Specialist in Fitness Nutrition through ISSA.
+She began studying Psychology in 2000 as an undergraduate at Roanoke College, then earned a master’s degree in Bicultural and Bilingual Studies at the University of Texas at San Antonio.
+She then pursued a career in Psychiatric research at the UT Health Science Center exploring impulsive behaviors and severe mental illness.
+During her time conducting a longitudinal research study, she received an additional master’s degree in Community Counseling to follow her interests in clinical work.

-While in Graduate school, Sarah began to explore the connection of physical well-being with mental health.
-She enjoys an active lifestyle which began for her as a child growing up in New Orleans and participating in equestrian sports.
-Sarah immediately recognized a therapeutic connection with horses which has now extended beyond the ring, into a variety of exercise and wellness activities.
-She has continued to study counseling theories and the link between lifestyle mental health
+While in Graduate school, Sarah began to explore the connection of physical well-being with mental health, though her active lifestyle began as a child.
+Growing up in New Orleans, Sarah participated in equestrian sports and immediately recognized a therapeutic connection with horses and with being active.
+Sarah continues to benefit from a regular exercise routine in her own life and maintains her study of counseling theories exploring the link between lifestyle and mental health.

-Sarah primarily sees adults, though has worked working with teens, families, university student athletes, young adults and geriatric patients with a background in treating anxiety, depression, stress management, and relationship issues.
-She primarily utilizes Cognitive Behavioral Therapy integrating Mindfulness practices and nutrition education to focus on the unique therapeutic goals of her clients.
+Sarah works with adults, though she has experience working with teens, families, university student athletes, and geriatric patients.
+Her background is in treating anxiety, depression, stress management, life transitions and relationship issues.
+She primarily utilizes Cognitive Behavioral Therapy, integrating Mindfulness practices and nutrition education to focus on the unique therapeutic goals of her clients.
 She aims to create a goal-oriented, non-judgmental environment to enable clients to cope, grow, and make adjustments in their lives.
-Sarah’s interests include communication and assertive training strategies, mood and anxiety disorders, Exposure and Response Prevention for OCD, Panic, Phobias and other Anxiety disorders, counseling needs for athletes, and understanding the influence of food and lifestyle on mental health.
+Sarah’s interests include: communication and assertive training strategies, mood and anxiety disorders, Exposure and Response Prevention methods for OCD, Panic, Phobias and other Anxiety disorders, counseling needs for athletes, and understanding the influence of food and lifestyle on mental health.

 In addition to the Chicago Mind and Body blog, Sarah is an Expert Topic Contributor for the Good Therapy website.
 You can read those entries here.